Chummier/MajorWorks/README.md

 # MajorWorks

-This repository has branches where I've put notable coding work that I've done in the past
+This repository has branches where I've put notable coding work that I've done

-I tried to include things that were beyond just basic coding exercises- I included things that were challenging to me to code and that I was proud of
+I included things that were challenging to me to code and that I was proud of

+OF PARTICULAR NOTE: is the C# branch, which has snippits of my code from the Unity game I made